AdobeDocs/adp-search-indexer/README.md

     ```
 3.  **What it does:**
     *   Fetches the sitemap.
-    *   **Clears:** *Completely removes all records* from any Algolia index that matches an index name found in the `product-index-map.json` for the processed URLs.
     *   **Rebuilds:** Indexes all content found in the sitemap for those matched indices from scratch.
+It achieves this by saving all newly generated records and then deleting any existing records in the target Algolia indices whose URLs were not found in the current sitemap processing batch.
+Effectively, it overwrites the index content based on the latest sitemap data.
     *   **Use Cases:** Needed after significant changes to content structure, mapping logic, Algolia schema/settings, or to recover from inconsistent index states. **Avoid running this routinely.**

 ### 4. Analyzing Sitemap & Mappings (No Indexing)